Steno Glossary

 Notes

-- Skeleton strokes are often used for briefs, as all strokes of all words contain a vowel sound, and thus you will never collide with a real word.
+- Skeleton strokes are often used for briefs, as all real words contain vowel sounds, and thus will never collide with skeletons.

 Fingerspelling